Glen-R-L/adk-agent-capstone-project/README.md

 # Description

-This Capstone Project is to be submitted as part of the 5-Day AI Agents Intensive Course with Google and Kaggle (Nov 10 - 14, 2025)
+This Capstone Project has been submitted for it's submission deadline on December 1st 2025, as part of the 5-Day AI Agents Intensive Course with Google and Kaggle (Nov 10 - 14, 2025).

 # Track -

-Agents for Good: An agent that helps to tackle a problem in education
+Agents for Good: An agent that helps to tackle a problem in education.

 # Problem & Solution

 Education is often delivered with a "one size fits all" approach (especially in schools etc).
-I will be developing an agent which can help teach a subject while enhancing customisation of delivery for the learner.
+This is an early iteration of an agent which can help to teach a subject within an e-learning environment while enhancing customisation of delivery for the learner.
+The idea is to be developed further for proper implementation of the core idea.

 # Included Features

-1. Multi-Agent System
+1. Multi-Agent System - Using a root agent with 2 agent tools
-2. Tools
+2. Tools - 7 custom function tools, 1 built-in tool, 2 agent tools
-3. Sessions & Memory
+3a.
+Sessions (memory still to be incorporated) - Using DatabaseSessionService with aiosqlite (asynchronous sqlite) 3b.
+Context Engineering - Using EventsCompactionConfig

 # Agent Development Framework/Library